joeweaver/joeweaver.github.io/teaching.md

 author_profile: true
 ---
 ## Philosophy
 My goal as an educator is to provide students with fundamental information and help them build the skills to use it.
-I do this with alternating short chunks of traditional lectures and interactive, group based activities.
+I do this by alternating short chunks of traditional lectures and interactive, group based activities.

 My [full teaching philosophy statement](/teaching/philosophy.html) explains the reasoning behind that viewpoint and the specifics of how I implement it.